JJNod88/PP1_html_css/README.md

 ## Local Deployment
 The purpose of a local deployment is for other coders to use my code to deploy my website, allowing them to utilise the code and design so that they cna make changes to build their own.
 You can do this by:
-1. Ensure git is installed
+1. Ensure git is installed on your device
 2. In Github, locate the correct repository, click the code button 'next to the gitpod button'
 3. Copy the link
-4. In the Git terminal, type the following code: git clone 'pasted link of the code from the repository'
+4. In the Gitpod terminal, type the following code: git clone 'pasted link of the code from the repository'
 5. Once loaded, check the correct files are in your repository, and that the code has loaded in Git.
 6. Run the code using a server of choice
-7. Check that the site is working, and begin to amend edit code
+7. Check that the site is working, and begin to amend and edit code
-8. Because there is a repository in github, the commands add, commit and push can be used for version control.
+8. Because there is a repository in github, the commands add, commit and push can be used for version control

 ## Credits
 * Mentor, Dick, for supporting me with bugs and recommendations.
     * Adding a link to the home page on submit page
-    * Chanding the flex-direction of the location & google maps section for smaller screen sizes
+    * Changing the flex-direction of the location & google maps section for smaller screen sizes
-    * Fixed my font-awesome script bug.
+    * Fixed my font-awesome script bug
+    * Amending the h1 element in my header so that only one h1 element per page

 * Flexbox positioning, learned from https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox
     * Introduced by mentor Antonija.